y5r86/Assessment2/README.md

 ## 🎯 How to Play

-- The game is for two players.
+- The game is for two players (Player vs Player or Player vs Bot).
 - The Players are just required to click on the block in order to place the mark (X/O)
 - The first player to align **three of their symbols** horizontally, vertically, or diagonally wins.
 - If all cells are filled without a winner, the game ends in a **draw**.